 8.1.1.
-The Council will determine on what basis services provided from centrally retained budgets will be provided.
+The Council will determine on what basis services provided from centrally retained budgets will be provided, including the funding of premature retirement and redundancy costs.
 The Council will not discriminate in its provision of services based on categories of schools, except where such discrimination is justified by differences in statutory duties.